Detox and Treatment

 - Nausea and other digestive disorder

-Withdrawals range from mild annoyances to severe symptoms that are almost guaranteed to drive someone back to drug use.
+Drug withdrawals range from mild annoyances to severe symptoms that are almost guaranteed to drive someone back to drug use.
 Fear of withdrawals often keeps people from quitting drugs.
-You might have every intention of quitting, but use just a small amount of drugs to “get over withdrawals.”
+You might have every intention of quitting, but use just a small amount of drugs to “get over drug withdrawals.”
 That small amount quickly turns into larger amounts as you go through the addiction cycle again.

 Avoiding the issue only makes it worse.
-Returning to drug use to stave off withdrawal symptoms only makes the addiction cycle harder to defeat in the future.
+Returning to drug use to stave off drug withdrawals only makes the addiction cycle harder to defeat in the future.
 It can also lead to long-term consequences across your entire life.